thradams/cake/removing_phase_2.md

 ```

-None of these usages are necessary. (gcc has a warning for line-continuation in line comments)
+None of these usages are necessary.
+(gcc has a warning for line-continuation in line comments)

-Becuse backslash-newline happens at phase 2 we also can make silly things
+Because backslash-newline happens at phase 2 we also can make silly things
 in preprocessor phase like this.

 ```c